oneeypi/SwiftPasscodeLock/README.md

 #### Custom Design

-The PasscodeLock will look for `PasscodeLockView.xib` inside your app bundle and if it can't find it will load its default one, so if you want to have a custom design create a new `xib` with the name `PasscodeLockView` and set its owner to an instance of `PasscodeLockViewController` class and module to `PasscodeLock`.
+The PasscodeLock will look for `PasscodeLockView.xib` inside your app bundle and if it can't find it will load its default one, so if you want to have a custom design create a new `xib` with the name `PasscodeLockView` and set its owner to an instance of `PasscodeLockViewController` class.

-Then connect the `view` outlet to the view of your `xib` file and make sure to connect the remaining `IBOutlet`s and `IBAction`s.
-Also make sure to set module to `PasscodeLock` on all `PasscodeSignPlaceholderView` and `PasscodeSignButton` in the nib.
+Then connect the `view` outlet to the view of your `xib` file and make sure to conenct the remaining `IBOutlet`s and `IBAction`s.

 PasscodeLock comes with two view components: `PasscodeSignPlaceholderView` and `PasscodeSignButton` that you can use to create your own custom designs.
 Both classes are `@IBDesignable` and `@IBInspectable`, so you can see their appearance and change their properties right inside the interface builder: